LucDupAtGitHub/PDBP/README.md

 }
 ```

 If we instantiate `W` with a concrete type `Log`, and define *how* to log information (using *sl4j*), then we can define an `object activeLoggingUsingSl4jProgram`.
 Note that the actual *execution* of the logging side effect happens in `execute`.
 We pushed the *impure* parts of our programs to the edges of those programs.
-Finally, note that we do not log *instantaniously*,  we *accumulate log information* that we write after program execution.
+Finally, note that we do not log *instantaniously* :  we *fold log information* that we write after program execution.